Best Adjustable Beds of 2020: Reviews and Buyer’s Guide

 Other convenient features of this base include its MicroHook™ retention system and Wallhugger® engineering.
 MicroHook™ technology works like velcro to keep your mattress securely attached to the base, preventing it from shifting about as the base adjusts.
 This technology eliminates the need for a retainer bar, giving your bed a sleeker look.
 Next, Wallhugger® engineering keeps you in place while your base moves.
 While some adjustable bases will lift your head away from your nightstand as it elevates, Wallhugger® engineering lifts you up and scoots you back to keep you at the center of the bed’s motion and within arm’s length of your bedside table.

-Amerisleep’s Adjustable Bed comes with adjustable legs to adapt to a variety of bed frames, and a quiet motor to keep you sleeping peacefully.
+Amerisleep’s Adjustable Bed+ has zero-clearance compatibility and comes with 8 to 13-inch adjustable legs that adapt in half-inch increments to fit a variety of bed frames.
+It also has a quiet motor to keep you sleeping peacefully.

 When you buy this base, it comes with a 25-year warranty, protecting your investment for over two decades.
 When reading the “Most Helpful” reviews for this product, it seemed to get five stars across the board with customers mentioning the base helps them sleep better and they’d recommend Amerisleep time and time again.